 The purpose of this study was to examine the relationship between emotional expressivity and emotional management.
 While both are important for communication and success in everyday life, a high level of emotional expressivity may indicate that a person is unable to control both the expression of the emotion and the emotion itself.
-We therefore hypothesized that people with very high levels of emotional expressivity would have low levels of emotion management - that they would be unable to control both the expression and the experience of their emotions.
-Based upon previous research, we also hypothesized that this relationship might differ for different emotions: that negative emotions might harder to control than positive emotions, and this might lead to a stronger relationship between emotional expressivity and emotion management.
+We therefore hypothesized that people with very high levels of emotional expressivity would have low levels of emotion management - that they would be unable to control both the expression and the expression and the expression and the expression and the expression sught have low previous research, we also hypothesized that this relationship might differ for different emotions: that negative emotions might harder to control than positive emotions, and this might lead to a stronger relationship between emotional expressivity and emotion management.